mindset-dojo/mindset-dojo.github.io/_forms/cultivator.md

 You train and contribute to the [Dojo](../dojo/) while meeting with the [Sensei](../sensei/) as it makes sense about your contributions and progress towards the Program Level [Threshold](../threshold/).

-As you work for the community, you'll begin noticing how clarity, alignment, and movement arise from shared action rather than debate, and how transparency lightens even complex efforts.
+As you work with the community, you'll begin noticing how clarity, alignment, and movement arise from shared action rather than debate, and how transparency lightens even complex efforts.
 Cultivation becomes a living expression of responsiveness.

 ## Implementation